20 French Conjunctions to Make Your Sentences Flow Effortlessly

 In this example, the fact that she has lots of money results in (or causes) the fact that she can buy anything.

-More often than not, however, comme will be used as a comparison, as seen in the first example.
+More often than not, however, comme will be used as a comparison, as seen in the example below.

 Similar to comme (like/as/since), puisque also means “as/since.”
 However, it’s strictly used to indicate cause.
 Oftentimes, puisque can be translated more loosely as “because” in English, but the formal use and definition is “since.”